 People with del(5q) can have severe anaemia (a lack of red blood cells), which requires regular blood transfusions.

-Lenalidomide is a type of treatment called a biological therapy.
+Lenalidomide is a type of treatment known as a biological therapy.
 It's swallowed as a capsule and affects the way your immune system works.

-Azacitidine is type of drug called a hypomethylating agent, which is injected under the skin.
+Azacitidine is type of medicine known as a hypomethylating agent, which is injected under the skin.

 Chemotherapy is sometimes given if you have a type of MDS that increases your risk of AML.

-It involves taking drugs that destroy the immature blood cells by stopping them growing.
-The drugs are taken either as a tablet or an injection.
+It involves taking medicines that destroy the immature blood cells by stopping them growing.
+It's taken either as a tablet or an injection.

 Stem cell (bone marrow) transplant